 I received your reply.

 response from ANSWER is: I RECEIVED YOUR REPLY.
-Enter send string (or RETURN to end):
+Enter text (or RETURN to end):

 answer reads the second message, put